tblobaum/thenewworldpost.com/_posts/2022-02-22-re-envisioning-the-us-national-security-strategy-in-the-face-of-runaway-population-growth.markdown

 Obviously, each region would demand a different mix of programmatic approaches to bend its population curve.

-### Information

 As part of these PHE programs, USAID has made some limited investments in norm shifting information campaigns.
 Novel entertainment media, crafted for a specific geography and cultural setting, has demonstrated enormous success in radically different places.
 Whether television or radio, these media interventions have demonstrated the ability to achieve material shifts in reproductive norms, simply by educating and modeling behavior in an entertaining and engaging fashion.
 It has been proven that serial dramas as particularly good at planting seeds that ultimately shift reproductive norms, as they center on the evolution of key characters from traditional attitudes towards modern attitudes with regard to the role of women and girls, family size consideration, the use of family planning, and overall family communications on these topics.
 This area of investment has been sorely under-resourced, and the impact on TFR per dollar invested has been underappreciated by national security policymakers.

 A well crafted information campaign that is resourced at modest levels, compared to a major weapons system, could be transformational.
 The success of such programs has been demonstrated in Argentina, Bolivia, Botswana, Brazil, Burkina Faso, Burundi, Chile, Colombia, Costa Rica, Côte d’Ivoire, Democratic Republic of the Congo, Dominican Republic, nine island nations of the Eastern Caribbean, Ecuador, El Salvador, Ethiopia, Guatemala, Haiti, Honduras, Jamaica, Kyrgyzstan, Mali, México, Nepal, Nicaragua, Niger, Nigeria, Papua New Guinea, Panamá, Paraguay, Perú, the Philippines, Puerto Rico, Rwanda, Senegal, Sierra Leone, South Africa, Sudan, Swaziland, the United States, Uruguay, Venezuela, Vietnam, and Zimbabwe.
 PMC has new projects in development in Burundi, Burkina Faso, Democratic Republic of the Congo, Ethiopia, India, Kenya, Mexico, Niger, Nigeria, the Philippines, Rwanda, Senegal, Sierra Leone, Pakistan, Uganda, and Zambia.[11]
 However, this approach requires larger scale, sustained funding for such programs, conducted as a complement to other policy interventions, across all relevant geographies, if we are to bend the global population curve.
 Such funding has not been forthcoming in the US foreign policy budgets.

 The effectiveness of such Information based interventions often may depend on the media outlet chosen for its dissemination.
 The current US Agency for Global Media (formerly the Broadcast Board of Governors), its subsidiaries Radio Free Europe/Radio Liberty, and its grantee Radio Free Asia largely address geographies with less concerning TFR’s—if not already below replacement value.
 This leads us to think about how to design and deploy such content to high TFR nations, through local media outlets that reach the target demographics.
 And, it leads us to think about which government agency should own this mission.

-### Military
+## Military

 The Department of Defense (DoD) and the military services have been conspicuously absent from any population related initiatives.
 However, the relatively recent emergence of Women, Peace, and Security frameworks within US defense policy, and those of our allies, has provided a useful platform for potentially addressing these issues.
 In particular, it enables the provision of sexual health education and resources in the fight against fundamentalist influences, which tend to demand the subjugation of women and girls, including their sexual subjugation.

 The June 2020 Women, Peace and Security Strategic Framework and Implementation Plan (WPS SFIP) promulgated by the US DoD has as its Defense Objective 3 that “Partner nation defense and security sectors ensure women and girls are safe and secure and that their human rights are protected, especially during conflict and crisis.”[12]
 This gives the DoD lots of programmatic leeway when dealing with partner nations.
 Such objectives set DoD on a path to deliver performance, organize for innovation, and align Department action in support of the WPS Strategy Lines of Effort (LOEs).
 LOE 2 & 3 within the 2020 WPS SFIP are most interesting.

-### WPS Strategy LOE 2 directs the Department to:
+## WPS Strategy LOE 2 directs the Department to:

-Promote the protection of women and girls’ security, human rights, and access to aid with governments and regional or other security sector forces, as appropriate.
+* Promote the protection of women and girls’ security, human rights, and access to aid with governments and regional or other security sector forces, as appropriate.
-Address security-related barriers to the protection of women and girls.
+* Address security-related barriers to the protection of women and girls.
-Prioritize efforts to prevent and respond to sexual exploitation and abuse.
+* Prioritize efforts to prevent and respond to sexual exploitation and abuse.
-Provide women and girls with safe and equal access to humanitarian assistance.
+* Provide women and girls with safe and equal access to humanitarian assistance.
-Empower women as partners in preventing and combatting terrorism.
+* Empower women as partners in preventing and combatting terrorism.
-WPS Strategy LOE 3 directs the Department to:
+* WPS Strategy LOE 3 directs the Department to:

 * Adjust its international programs to improve outcomes in women’s equality and empowerment.
 * Train DoD personnel on the needs, perspectives, and security requirements of men and women; protecting civilians from violence, exploitation, and trafficking in persons; and international humanitarian law (IHL) and international human rights law (IHRL).